Azure/iot-edge-v1/core/devdoc/module_loaders.md

 -   **Name**: A string that can be used to reference this particular loader

--   **Module Path**: Optional path to a language binding implementation for non-native loaders
+-   **Binding Module Path**: Optional path to a language binding implementation for non-native loaders

--   **Configuration**: Optional additional configuration parameters that may be used to configure the runtime that is to be loaded
+-   **Configuration**: Optional additional configuration parameters that may be used to configure the runtime that is to be loaded.
+For example, one might specify custom runtime options for the Java Virtual Machine here.

-When initializing a gateway from a JSON configuration file via the `Gateway_CreateFromJson` API, the loader configuration can be specified via the top level `loaders` array.
+When initializing a gateway from a JSON configuration file via the `Gateway_CreateFromJson` function, the loader configuration can be specified via the top level `loaders` array.
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
   "loaders": [
     {
       "type": "java",
-      "name": "java_loader",
+      "name": "java",
       "jvm.options": {
         ... jvm options here ...
       }